ghannamzeinab/CohortLearn/README.md

 **Cohort construction.** Time zero for an exposed participant is their first exposure code.
-Time zero for an unexposed participant is drawn from the observed exposed time zeros, accepted only if that person is alive, under observation, outcome-free and unexposed on that date.
+Time zero for an unexposed participant is drawn from the observed exposed time zeros, accepted only if that person is alive, under observation and unexposed on that date.
+Controls with the outcome on or before that date are then removed as prevalent cases.
 Participants who are unexposed early and exposed later contribute their unexposed time and are censored at exposure onset.
-Prevalent outcomes are excluded, and a configurable washout window removes outcomes that were already developing at time zero.
+A configurable washout window removes outcomes that were already developing at time zero.

-**Matching.** Propensity scores come from regularised logistic regression.
+**Matching.** Propensity scores come from regularised logistic regression, fitted to tight convergence.
 Matching is greedy nearest neighbour on the logit score, without replacement, 1:k, inside exact strata for sex and a two-year index-period bucket, with a caliper of 0.2 standard deviations.
+Distances are compared on an exact integer grid with stable tie-breaking, so matches do not depend on floating-point rounding.

 **Validation.** Standardised mean differences before and after matching, a Love plot, propensity overlap plots, and a stratum composition table.

-**Outcome stage.** Cox regression with target-trial censoring, standard errors clustered on participant, a proportional hazards check, and E-values for unmeasured confounding.
+**Outcome stage.** Cox regression with target-trial censoring, optional standard errors clustered on participant, a proportional hazards check, and E-values for unmeasured confounding.

 ## Synthetic dataset

 `scripts/generate_synthetic_data.py` writes a synthetic dataset in the input format above.
 Exposure is generated from a logistic function of the covariates, so there is real confounding to remove.
-The outcome depends on exposure with a known coefficient, so the recovered estimate can be checked against the truth.
 Diagnosis dates are set from a drawn age at diagnosis rather than from a calendar window, so timing depends on the person.
 The generator is seeded.

+Two outcome models are available through `--outcome-model`:

+- `logistic` (default) sets the exposure effect on the odds of ever having the outcome.
+No true hazard ratio is defined, so the Cox estimate can be checked for direction only.
+The worked example uses this model.
+- `hazard` draws outcome times from a proportional hazards model with time-varying exposure, so the true hazard ratio is known and the Cox estimate can be checked against it.
+The validation checks use this model.

+The size of the effect is set with `--true-effect`, on the log scale.
+Each run also writes `generation_info.json`, which records the true effect and its scale.

 ## Tests